 Note the difference...

-Critically, when the common, doctored photo is enlarged, the signs and symptoms of manipulation become apparent:
+Critically, when the mainstream-approved, albeit distorted photo is enlarged, the signs and symptoms of manipulation become apparent:

-Notably, the version of the photo with the scrawny, naked standing man creates an entire narrative that the photo really lacks without him.
+Notably, the version of the photo with the naked standing man creates an entire narrative that the photo lacks without him.

 3) Hanging man in Buchenwald

-The themes to pay attention to in this example are "Hollywood" becoming our understanding of reality, as well as mislabeling and recaptioning.
-The results can be just as dramatic as any alternation of the physical image.
-Our exhibit is a photo that is also associated with the Holocaust.
-It appears in the Time-Life book I prefaced earlier, above the following caption: "[s]uspended by their wrists, two tortured inmates dangle from trees near Buchenwald.
+In this example, the theme to pay attention to is the movie industry's power to shape our understanding of reality - as well as the power of mislabeling and captioning still frames.
+The results can be just as dramatic as any actual alternation of a physical image.
+The image appears in the Time-Life book I had purchased and instantly recognized in other contexts.
+In the book, the image was accompanied with the following caption: "[s]uspended by their wrists, two tortured inmates dangle from trees near Buchenwald.
 An SS guard stands over a fallen victim."

-What the book fails to establish is that the image is not from Buchenwald; it instead comes from a post-war East German film studio called DEFA, dating back to 1958.
-This was revealed only in 1996.
+What the book fails to establish is that the image is not from Buchenwald, but rather from a post-war Communist East German film studio known as DEFA, dating back to 1958.
+The truth about the image was only revealed in 1996.
 The question is: who originally presented the image as authentic - and did so without doing the research?

-Time-Life was not the only one to mislead the public about the image; as late as 2009, museums sometimes featured it in their displays.
-Berlin's Jewish Museum, for example, had the photo blown-up to near life-size proportion, on canvas:
+Time-Life was not the only one to mislead the public about the image; as late as 2009, museums sometimes still featured it in their displays.
+Berlin's Jewish Museum, for example, had the full photo on public display on canvas, blown-up to near life-size proportion, in a display about Jews suffering in concentration camps.

-3) The legacy of Buchenwald: a psychological warfare project with ties to Time-Life?
+3) The legacy of Buchenwald: a psychological warfare project?

 4) Photo alleging to portray Jews being killed near Ivangorod in 1942

 The following image is commonly featured in displays and books dealing with the Second World War.
-It is said to document the mass murder of Jews during that period, as part of the so-called "Final Solution", in an event now known as the Holocaust:
+It is presented as something like a "smoking gun" that shows the mass murder of Jews during that period as part of the so-called "Final Solution", in an event now known as the Holocaust:

-The image also appears in the Time-Life book, as shown below, as part of its section on the Holocaust:
+Not surprisingly, the image appears in the Time-Life book, as shown below, as part of the section on the Second World War that purports to document the Holocaust:

-Looking at what the image conveys, it is easy to see why it is used to represent the Holocaust; one instantly sees a man in uniform who is armed and appears to be taking aim at a woman who is helpless, defenseless and holding a small, presumably innocent child tightly in her arms.
-The image thus contains all the emotion, power dynamics and brutality that the public has been shown of, as has come to associate with, the Holocaust.
-But there are several problems with the image, raising the question whether there has been a deliberate attempt to manipulate the public with it.
+Looking at what the image conveys, it is easy to see why; one sees a man in uniform who is armed and appears to be taking aim at a woman who is helpless, defenseless and holding a small, presumably innocent child tightly in her arms.
+In short, the image contains all the emotion, power dynamics and brutality that the public has been shown of, and has come to associate with, the Holocaust.
+But there are several problems with the image, raising the question whether there has been over the years a deliberate attempt to manipulate the public with it.

 The caption at the bottom of the page guides the viewer, and states: "On a bleak plain in the Nazi-occupied East, an SS trooper takes aim at a Jewish mother and child while frightened peasants prepare a grave for them."

-But lets forget both the Wikipedia and Time-Life version and look at the full picture - or, rather, all of its known parts:
+But let us forget all of these cropped versions and look at the full picture - or, at least, all of its known parts:

 In the Time-Life book, the body is blurred and lightened out of existence, as shown below:

-The image on Wikipedia has the body not only lightened out of existence, but cropped out for good measure.
+The image on Wikipedia had the body not only lightened out of existence, but cropped out for good measure.

-And what about these guns, on the left side of the full picture?
+And what about the guns on the left side of the full picture?

 They were cropped out of the Time-Life book image:

-That is also the case in the image Wikipedia chose to feature:
+That is also the case with the version of the image that Wikipedia chose to feature:

 One might argue that at the cropping and removals simply eliminate the distraction and allow the viewer to focus on certain parts, like the soldier and the helpless mother with the child or, when a more complete image is used, the people crouching in front of her.
-Arguably, these modifications are thus just as immaterial as the others cited.
-But take a closer look at a version without all this tampering and you will see several important things.
-First, let us concentrate on the dark, shadowy patch below the man pictured with the gun:
+In that case, there really would not be much at issue here.
+But take a closer look at a version without such tampering and you will see several important things.
+To begin, let us concentrate on the dark, shadowy patch below the man pictured with the gun:

-The dark patch kind of looks like a shadow, but it does not really sit like a shadow on the natural landscape; more importantly, it does not trace back to anything observable and likewise ends too abruptly to be attached to anything out of frame.
-Furthermore, note that there is some sort of unnatural-looking raised area in the middle of the dark patch:
+The dark patch kind of looks like a shadow, but does not really sit like one.
+It hardly fits the natural landscape and does not trace back to anything observable.
+It also ends too abruptly to be attached to anything out of frame and there is even an unnatural-looking raised area in the middle of the dark patch:

 What is that?

-Perhaps this is a mark left from tampering with the image, which leads one to question whether the black patch ever really existed in the natural photo, or was merely inserted to cover up something that took away from the narrative we are expected to believe the image conveys.
+Perhaps this is a mark left from tampering with the image or transporting it, which leads one to question whether the black patch ever really existed in the landscape.
+We also have to wonder if it was possibly even inserted to cover up something that took away from the narrative we are expected to believe the image conveys.
+Here, it is important to note that, with all the cropping and high contrast editing, the black patch just looks like a shadow created by some out-of-frame element, regardless whether that means another soldier, a landscape object or something else.
+In other words, whatever it was, there seems like a deliberate attempt was made to make it less distracting:

 The issue becomes more apparent if you colorize the photograph:

-Finally, notice that the body lying on the ground is a completely different shade than all the other, highly-silhouetted figures; is that not peculiar?
-The body lying on the ground is really the only figure that looks like it is part of a natural, original photograph.
+Finally, notice how the body lying on the ground, which doesn't have these features, is also a different shade than all the other, highly-silhouetted figures.
+The shading on the body lying on the ground is really the only part that looks like it is part of the natural, original photograph.
 So maybe that was the original photo: a body lying in a field somewhere.

 But let's have a closer look at the only man pictured holding a gun:

-Finally, there is the history of the photo to consider; as it turns out, the photo was produced by a Polish photojournalist named Jerzy Tomaszewski, who was working in a secret, Warsaw-based photography lab called Foto-Ris, which served the underground Polish resistance by producing war-time propaganda.
-The lab was fully capable of doing things like editing and manipulating photos for propaganda purposes - and would have plenty of reasons for doing so, given its stake in the outcome of the war.
+Finally, there is the history of the image to consider;as it turns out, the photo was first presented to authorities by a Polish photojournalist named Jerzy Tomaszewski.
+Tomaszewski worked in a secret, Warsaw-based photography lab called Foto-Ris, which served the underground Polish resistance by producing war-time propaganda.
+The lab was fully capable of doing things like editing and manipulating photos for propaganda purposes - and would have plenty of reasons for doing so.

-Tomaszewski claimed that he had merely intercepted the image after it was seized in a Warsaw Post Office on its way from Soviet territory to Germany.
-Defending himself against accusations that the image was fake, Tomaszewski produced another photo allegedly featuring one of the same civilians, and several soldiers in similar uniforms, standing on similar-looking terrain.
-The image had the same inscription on the back, with the date and location, and the handwriting was comparably similar to the handwriting on the other, more controversial photo.
-The claim is that the images were part of a series and in the same attempted mailing.
+Tomaszewski claimed that he had merely intercepted the image after it was seized in a Warsaw Post Office as it was being delivered from Soviet territory to Germany.
+Defending himself against accusations that the image was fake, Tomaszewski produced another photo that he alleged had been intercepted.
+It featured one of the same civilians and several soldiers in uniform standing.
+The image had the same inscription on the back, with the date and location, with handwriting comparably similar to the handwriting on the other, more controversial photo.
+Tomaszewski claimed the images were part of a series of shots that he had found all in the same attempted mailing.

-Apart from whether Tomaszewski is a reliable witness or not - especially in view of the implications of the photo and the consequences if he were found to be a fraud - the fact that somebody wrote on the back of the two photos in the same handwriting proves nothing.
-Nor does the fact that similar terrain appears in the second image (what, flat, plain land?) or similar-looking uniformed men (what, dark silhouettes with eyes blurred?), or similar-looking civilians (in universally common peasant clothes?).
+Apart from whether Tomaszewski is a reliable witness or not, looking beyond his motivation to not go from fame to fraud and potential impact in so far as the public's understanding of the Holocaust, the fact that somebody wrote on the back of the two photos in the same handwriting proves nothing.
+Nor does the fact that multiple takes exist featuring the same citizens or men in uniform.
 Likewise, the idea that the Soviets would not be able to sew a uniform that looked like a German one or take a German one based on all the dead German soldiers lying around their country, is laughable, considering the Soviets already did exactly that.

 5) Photo of prisoners in Nordhausen who were allegedly burned alive by the Germans in a barn